shsma/trivy-bulk-scanner/README.md

 # Trivy Bulk Scanner

-Trivy Bulk Scanner is a Go module that helps you scan a list of Docker images using Trivy.
+Trivy Bulk Scanner is a Go module that helps you bulk scan a list of Docker images using Trivy.

 ## Presentation